Pa Mis Muchachas

-Background and composition
+Production and composition

 "Pa Mis Muchachas" is Aguilera's first single in Spanish since her rendition of "Hoy Tengo Ganas de Ti" with Alejandro Fernández in 2013.
 Aguilera began work on her second Spanish-language album in 2015, and later relocated to Miami, Florida in early 2021 to record the record.
 Recording sessions were held at Art House studios, starting in February 2021.
 "Pa Mis Muchachas" was the first song written and recorded for the album, during the first session.
 After being introduced to Becky G, Nicole and Peluso, Aguilera decided that they were the perfect collaborators for the song.

 "Pa Mis Muchachas" is a guaracha song, a genre of music characterized by fast tempo which originated from Cuba.
 It is written in the key of A minor with a moderately fast tempo of 118 beats-per-minute.
 Like the rest of La Fuerza, the song's lyrical content focuses on female empowerment, serving as "an homage to women", with Aguilera noting that.
 The song talks about how a woman's strength is "something that gets passed down by generations".
 It was chosen as the lead single because it embraces Aguilera's "love of feeling like a unit".
+Because of its theme, "Pa Mis Muchachas" has been compared to previous songs with feministic undertones recorded by Aguilera — including "What a Girl Wants" and "Can't Hold Us Down".